 Be Gentle With Ourselves

-Last year was a doozie, and even with a vaccine on the horizon 2021 is likely to be a stressful year too.
+Last year was a doozie, and even with a vaccine, 2022 is likely to be a stressful year too.
 That’s why I’m making an effort to be gentle with myself and my family.
 Could my first-grader be doing more homeschool?
 Sure.
 Could I be spending more time meditating or exercising?
 Definitely.
 Is this the year to worry about always pushing ourselves to do better and better?
 Probably not.

 So, mamas, what are your family goals for 2021?
 Tell me here.